-ENSAIT has a rich and lively history.
+ENSAIT has a rich and lively history behind it.
 Since its creation in 1889, the school has become a figurehead of textile heritage, accompanying its development year after year.
 ENSAIT is above all a school that has always been concerned with adapting its training to market demand.
 Textiles are more than ever alive, constantly changing, and appearing in innovative fields of activity.

 ENSAIT is a school that is open to the world and constantly evolving.
 It trains dynamic and versatile engineers who are familiar with the most innovative techniques and cutting-edge sectors, and who are capable of providing the best possible advice to those involved in the textile industry.
 This adaptation to the evolution of the textile industry is reflected in the school’s different divisions.

 In 1876, the City Council of Roubaix adopted the creation of an establishment adapted to the needs of a large industrial city.
 At the same time, the government wanted to meet the needs of the textile industry.

 The ENAI (National School of Industrial Arts), a national institution, was officially created by the law of July 5, 1881.
 An agreement was signed between the State and the city of Roubaix in 1882.

 ENAI was renamed ENSAIT - Ecole Nationale Supérieure des Arts et Industries Textiles in 1921.